intellectivelab/docs.intellectivelab.com/_docs/unity-salesforce/configuration/tags-list/views-tag.md

 </FieldSet>
 ```

-If property contains a selector, include it in the Unity config file in the Properties section.
+If property contains a selector, include it in the Unity configuration XML file in the `Properties` section.

-Example of Property Selector for `Create document` dialog:
+Example of property with selector for `Create document` dialog:

 ```xml
 Property ID="ComplaintCategory">